Modules with irrational slope over tubular algebras: Moving to other tubular algebras

 By \ref{tiltequiv} we can apply the inverse equivalence $ (T,-) $ from \ref{tilt}.
 Then we have an isomorphism $N\simeq (T,T\otimes N)$ which takes $n$ to the map $t\mapsto t\otimes n$; the composition with $(T,f):(T,T\otimes N) \rightarrow (T,T\otimes Y) \simeq Y$ takes $n$ to the map which takes $t_i$ to $f(t_i\otimes n) =x_i =t_i\otimes y$ and that is the map which corresponds to $y$ under the isomorphism $Y\simeq (T,T\otimes Y)$.
 That is, we have a map $N\rightarrow Y$ which takes $n$ to $y$.
 Since $n\in \psi(N)$ it follows that $y\in \psi(Y)$, as required. \end{proof}

-\begin{cor} \marginpar{spdecatr} Let $A$ be a tubular algebra and let $r$ be a positive irrational.
+Combined with \ref{spdecwdth} this gives the result on width and superdecomposable pure-injectives. \begin{cor} \marginpar{spdecatr} Let $A$ be a tubular algebra and let $r$ be a positive irrational.
 Then the width of the lattice of pp formulas for the definable category ${\mathcal D}_r$ is undefined.
 If $A$ is countable then there is a superdecomposable pure-injective module of slope $r$. \end{cor}

 Another dimension was introduced in \cite[p.~191]{Zie}; in \cite[\S 10.2]{PreBk}, it was termed m-dimension and given a definition in terms of inductively collapsing intervals of finite length in the lattice of pp formulas.
 What turned out to be the same dimension, but set in the associated functor category and defined by inductively collapsing finitely presented functors of finite length, was introduced by Geigle in \cite{GeiKGdim} (also see \cite[p.~197ff.]{JeLe}) and termed Krull-Gabriel dimension; we will use this latter term.
 Note that it refers to a process not in the definable category but in the associated functor category (see Section \ref{secfurther} and, e.g., \cite[\S 13.2]{PreNBK}).